 On February 5, another mother appeared to him.
 But this time it was not a vision but in the flesh.
 The mother that he refused to name asked him to bless administration bet Gilbert ‘Gibo’ Teodoro, to which he replied, ‘I will pray Ma’am.’
 (ABS-CBNNews)

-The focus of this article is not to open discussions about politics.
-Instead, to reveal the unbiblical practice of the self-“Appointed Son”, Mr. Apollo Quiboloy of the Kingdom of Jesus Christ based on Davao City, Philippines.
+The focus of this article is not to open discussion on politics.
+But instead, to reveal the unbiblical practice of the self-“Appointed Son”, Mr. Apollo Quiboloy of the Kingdom of Jesus Christ based on Davao City, Philippines.

-The self-“Appointed Son” declared that he talked through a vision unto two deceased mothers who allegedly were asking for a ‘blessing’ from him to endorse their respective sons as the presidential candidates.
+The self-“Appointed Son” declared that he talked through a vision with two deceased mothers, both were asking for ‘blessings’ from him and endorse their respective sons as the presidential candidates.

 Did late and well-respected Corazon Aquino ever talked to Mr. Quiboloy personally when she was still alive?
 Were they friends?
 Interestingly, Noynoy Aquino snubbed Quiboloy’s presidential forum dated March 9 2010.

 For a true Christian who knows the doctrine of the Bible about death, this claim is plainly absurd and for self-gratification.
-Nevertheless, it shows his inclination to the vodoo-istic and satanic practices regarding the “talking to the dead” which is still highly abhorred by the Bible.
+Nevertheless, it shows Quiboloy’s inclination to the vodoo-istic and satanic practices regarding the “talking to the dead” which is still highly unacceptable to God.

 Deut 18:10-13 NIV “Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the LORD, and because of these detestable practices the LORD your God will drive out those nations before you…”

 “He [King Manasseh] sacrificed his sons in the fire in the Valley of Ben Hinnom, practiced sorcery, divination and witchcraft, and consulted mediums and spiritists.
 He did much evil in the eyes of the LORD, provoking him to anger.”
 2 Chronicles 33:6 NIV

-Although on Quiboloy’s account it was allegedly the deceased persons who “consulted” him (as what he claimed), nevertheless the principle is still violated: that he talked to the deceased which is totally an abomination to God.
+Although on Quiboloy’s account it was the deceased individuals who “consulted” him, nevertheless the principle is still violated: that he talked to the deceased which is still an abomination to God.